 I want to share some of my “lessons” in the future blogs for the following reasons:

 1.)
 I want to understand the factors of my personality that facilitated the abuse.
-In other words: “What did I do wrong???”
+In other words: “What did I do wrong?”
 That sounds like self blame.
 NO!
-I did not deserve the way I was treated.
+I did not deserve to be abused, insulted, accused, shoved and more.

 4.)
 I want to stop analyzing memories, stashed subconsciously years ago, that still pop up.
 I want to finish healing so I can put the past behind me, along with the self doubt, pain, mistrust of my own decision making skills and mistrust of a potential future man in my life, if there is meant to be one.